 So many people turn to blogging and tweeting, which is really an extension of the same problem – not clearly identifying an audience and a market to begin with and writing for them.
 You still have to find your audience in these media.
 Unless you have something so sensationally unusual to say that it goes viral, or somehow you hit a lucky ‘zeitgeist’ nerve, you will be lucky to get many sales at all without a marketing strategy built into the book from the outset.

 Key word research on the internet might get you some sales, based on what people are searching for online.
 For example I found that ‘make a greenhouse’ was a term quite regularly searched for online and created a site that went straight into the top ten for this.
-I have been making a greenhouse a year for three years now and am no closer to finishing my book on it!
-But soon… Amazon rule book sales online but they squeeze everything out of your profit margin – perhaps with the exception of Kindle.
-Kindle books now outsell paperbacks on Amazon and may well be a first choice form self publishers who fit into their prescribed ‘niches’ (categories).
+Amazon rule book sales online but they squeeze everything out of your profit margin – perhaps with the exception of Kindle.
+Kindle books now outsell paperbacks on Amazon and may well be a first choice form self publishers who fit into Amazon’s prescribed ‘niches’ (categories).
 It’s all about getting to the top of one of these!

 One of my clients has a book based on her story of divorce which I believe, potentially has an audience.
 There are certainly many women out there questioning quite why they are in the relationship / marriage they are in.
 Yet without a large ‘women’s magazine’ marketing budget – how do you contact ‘women who are unhappy with their relationship’?
 It isn’t a cohesive, identifiable and easily contactable ‘group’ of people.
 If you set up Facebook groups for such things, people quickly cotton on the fact that they are being sold too.
 Social networking and selling are not easy bed-mates either from what I can see.
 So even if you identify a need, something that many people hold in common, it may not be a financially feasible book without that elusive marketing budget, or a very clever strategy.

 The rewards of writing though, are far more than just financial.
 For me personally – nothing beats ‘being in the zone’ on a piece of writing, its just so exciting.
+I can lose weeks!
 I love getting a first proof and seeing all that hard work, bound up in a beautiful ribbon (I make the covers too).
 The books you make grow with you – a couple of mine are into their third editions with improvements and developments in the field.
 Finding bits of your own writing from years ago is so revealing, its like seeing a map of your mind in print!
 A message through time from your own mind!